 Guests at Terrace Tastings enjoy Insignia Bordeaux-style blend in bucolic splendor.

 Few wineries transport guests to the state of serenity and unrestrained beauty that Joseph Phelps Vineyards does – and this occurs even before the first sip of the famous Cabernets and Insignia Bordeaux-style blend.
 As visitors pass under a wood-framed walkway to enjoy a Terrace Tasting, views open up of undulating rows of grapevines, robust oaks, and, west across the valley, the Mayacamas Mountains.
-The scene is as timelessly bucolic as the line-drawing depiction of it that graced Joseph Phelps labels in the 1970s and 1980s and still does on a few to this day.
+The scene is as timelessly bucolic as the line-drawing depiction that graced Joseph Phelps labels in the 1970s and 1980s and still does on a few to this day.

 Singular Design